- Optimizely Web Experimentation

 - Evaluate the advantages and disadvantages of using each type

-Optimizely provides three different experiment types: A/B testing, multivariate testing, and multi-page (funnel) testing.
+Optimizely Web Experimentation and Optimizely Performance Edge provides three different experiment types: A/B testing, multivariate testing, and multi-page (funnel) testing.
 This article gives a brief explanation of these three types, along with some of the advantages and limitations of each, to help you decide which kind of experiment you want to create.

-If you are using Optimizely Performance Edge, certain features described in this article will not be available to you.
+If you are using Optimizely Performance Edge, specific features described in this article will not be available.
 Optimizely Performance Edge is a lightweight experimentation product that delivers significantly faster performance than previous versions of Optimizely.
-It does this by relying on a streamlined "microsnippet" which limits the range of available features.
+It relies on a streamlined "microsnippet" that limits the available feature range.

-You will see this notation whenever the text describes a feature that is available in Performance Edge.
+You will see this notation whenever the text describes a feature available in Performance Edge.

 See our in-depth articles on: